-\paragraph{Baselines.} We apply PruningRAG to the following RAG frameworks: naive RAG, and five state-of-the-art train-free frameworks, including HyDE~\cite{hyde}, Iter-RETGEN~\cite{Iter-RetGen}, RRR~\cite{RRR}, and Self-Ask~\cite{self-ask}, as well as Self-RAG~\cite{asai2024selfrag}, which requires fine-tuning.
-All methods share the same dataset post-processing and evaluation protocols to ensure the robustness of the pruning strategy's performance gains across different approaches.
+We apply our PruningRAG to a naive RAG baseline and five state-of-the-art frameworks: HyDE\cite{hyde}, Iter-RETGEN\cite{Iter-RetGen}, RRR\cite{RRR}, Self-Ask\cite{self-ask}, and Self-RAG\cite{asai2024selfrag}.
+The first four are train-free methods leveraging hypothetical document generation, iterative refinement, query reformulation, or question decomposition, respectively, while Self-RAG integrates retrieval and generation through fine-tuned self-refinement.
+All methods share identical dataset processing and evaluation protocols to ensure fair comparison and robust validation of our pruning strategy.